 Echoes from marine organisms are a function of their body composition, shape, and size relative to the sensing-sound wavelength, and their orientation relative to the incident sound waves (Cutter et al., 2009; Demer et al., 2009; Renfree et al., 2009).
 Variations in echo intensity across frequencies, known as echo spectra, often indicate the taxonomic groups contributing to the echoes.
 The CPS, with highly reflective swim bladders, create high intensity echoes of sound pulses at all echosounder frequencies (e.g., Conti and Demer, 2003).
 In contrast, krill, with acoustic properties closer to those of the surrounding sea-water, produce lower intensity echoes, particularly at lower frequencies (e.g., Demer et al., 2003).
-The echo energy attributed to CPS, based on empirical echo spectra (Demer et al., 2012), are apportioned to species using trawl-catch proportions (Zwolinski et al., 2014) and abundances and biomasses are estimated for the survey area.
+The echo energy attributed to CPS, based on empirical echo spectra (Demer et al., 2012), are apportioned to species using trawl-catch proportions (Zwolinski et al., 2014).